rpav/cmake-build.el/README.md

 graphically select profiles, run configurations, other targets, and a few basic "tools" (such as the `clean` target).

+### Debugging

+A simple option has been added to call the emacs `M-x gdb` with the current target and default/basic options.
+One can run this by `M-x cmake-build-debug` or via the cmake-build menu.

+There are no options for this right now; perhaps in the future.

 ## Extended Configuration

 ### Run configurations